aembke/fred.rs/CONTRIBUTING.md

 Performed 300000 operations in: 2.495155038s.
 Throughput: 120240 req/sec
 ```

 Note that in the first example above the tracing data isn't even being emitted to the collector (the sampler is `AlwaysOff`).
-The act of including the tracing logic to add and track spans is enough to cut performance in half.
+Just including the tracing logic to add and track spans is enough to cut performance in half.

 Many applications are not bounded by Redis throughput and so enabling the tracing features likely won't have any noticeable effect.
 However, the tracing features are opt-in for callers because of this performance impact.
 Callers will have to weigh the significant benefits of tracing against the performance loss to their application's use cases.